 Yet by far, the most significant efficiency hack that comes with a plan is the ability to BATCH.

 Instead of setting aside a few hours a week to work on your blog, block off one full day per month.
 You can get that month’s content written and scheduled ahead of time.
-For example, you take a day at the end of December to get all of January’s content boxed off, and suddenly you don’t even have to THINK about content creation until the end of January.
-Then, you’ll spend a day doing February’s content.
+For example, you take a day early in each month to get all the content for that month boxed off, and suddenly you don’t even have to THINK about content creation until the start of the next month.
+You can also do this at the end of the month, so at the end of February, spend a day creating all the content needed for March.

 Not only is this far more efficient, but it also ensures the consistency we were talking about.
 You don’t need to worry about whether you’ll post on time each week.
 It’s already done.
 Not only that, you can schedule it for the best possible day and time instead of being reactive and posting haphazardly as and when you get around to it.